 As RFID applications become more widespread, they’ll also be far more targeted.
 This phenomenon finds its basis in the increasing popularity of item-level tagging, in which individual products or assets are tracked to dramatically improve visibility in the warehouse and on the road.

 RFID and barcoding need not be an either-or consideration.
-These technologies hold many notable differences, but businesses often benefit from implementing both — so long as they understand which situations call for RFID and which make barcoding a more desirable solution.
+These technologies hold many notable differences, but businesses often benefit from implementing both — so long as they understand which technology will result in a more desirable solution in different situations.

 The interplay between these systems will evolve right alongside the technologies themselves, with both benefiting from improvements in cloud storage and printing solutions.